Surfer killed in shark attack in Northern California

 APTOS, Calif.
 (AP) - A surfer was killed in a shark attack off a Northern California beach, state park officials said Saturday.

-The victim's name has not been released.
-Santa Cruz Sheriff's deputies notified the man's family.

-The water one mile north and south of the attack will be closed for five days.
+The water a mile north and south of the attack will be closed for five days.
 Signs were posted warning beachgoers about the attack.
-The sign said the attack happened within 100 yards off shore.
+The sign said the attack happened within 100 yards offshore.

 “State Parks expresses its deepest sympathy to the family of the victim,” the statement said.